 Between January and April of the following year the Hull Library Service donates copies of the shortlisted titles to participating schools for children to read.
 The writers of the shortlisted titles are also invited to the city to work with the young people.

-There then follows two voting events in April and June where children are invited along to hear from the writers, share their opinions of the books and vote for their winning title.
+There then follows two award ceremonies where children are invited along to hear from the writers, share their opinions of the books and vote for their winning title.
 The votes are collated on the day and a specially commissioned artwork is presented to the winning writer.

 |KS2 Shortlist:||KS3 Shortlist:|